Skip to main content

 When this check is applied to translations only, the following can happen:

-• If the translation text contains at least one of the words in the expression above (i.e., yo, dude, bro), an error will be returned.
+• An error will be returned if the translation text contains at least one of the words in the expression above (i.e., yo, dude, bro).

 • No errors will be returned if the translation text doesn't contain any of the words included in the expression above (i.e., yo, dude, bro).